Batmobile: Beware the Batman

 The Batmobile in "Beware the Batman" is a low and flat F1-like car with a single seated cockpit and pointed nose.
 The car has horizontal fins flanking a pair of jet engines, large wheels with low-profile tires, as well as a sharply angled canopy.
 This version, as is common with Batmobiles, seems very durable, with low profile armoring, as throughout the show it has taken shots from rocket launchers without any noticeable damage, stood up to high powered demolition machinery without any visible markings to the point of breaking said machinery, etc. The interior features a voice command system, a video link system, and more, directly routed to the Batcomputer.

+Batwheels

+A sentient, talking version of the Batmobile appears in the Batwheels children's animated TV series, as one of its main protagonists, and has been primarily voice-portrayed by Jacob Bertrand of Cobra Kai fame.
+This version is named, "Bam", by the Batcomputer, and is the leader of his family and team, The Batwheels.
+It mostly looks like Tim Burton's versions, however some differences are noticeable.

+The 32nd episode of the series, titled "To the Batmobile!", features Bam's predecessor in the form of the Awesomely Dynamic Automobile (A.D.A.M.), based on the Batmobile from the 1966 series.
+A.D.A.M. is named after Adam West, who famously played the role of Batman during the 1966 series and its feature-length film, with archived voice recordings of West being recycled for all of A.D.A.M.'s dialogue.

+Animated films

 The Lego Movie

 In The Lego Movie a large six-wheeled version of the Batmobile (which is actually the Batwing transformed by Batman) appears equipped with sub-woofers.
 It is destroyed during the attack on Cloud Cuckoo Land.